 Shrubs can be defined as woody plants of relatively low height, having several stems arising from the base and lacking a single trunk.
-Common shrubs are plants like plumbago, abelia or tecomaria.
+Common shrubs are plants like plumbago, abelia, or tecomaria.
 Many shrubs are ideal for hedging (see hedging page) if they are pruned carefully into shape.
-Be careful not to prune before the shrub flowers or you will loose most of the benefit of growing a flowering shrub.
+Be careful not to prune before the shrub flowers, or you will lose most of the benefit of growing a flowering shrub.

 A perennial can be defined as a plant that recurs again and again.
 Perennials often die back in winter, and through their underground root system (or bulbs) they will re-generate in spring.
 Some perennials will remain leafy throughout the year.
 Others will die back above ground and send up fresh growth in the new season (such as crocrosmia).

-In planting shrubs a number of issues need to be considered:
+When planting shrubs, a number of issues need to be considered:

-Hardy or Frost tender: Planting tree ferns or Cuphea in areas that commonly experience frost or temperatures below zero will not produce satisfactory results.
-Some plants are sensitive only in their early years and if protected and survive will often perform very well in adverse climates.
-Duranta sheenas gold is an example of a plant which is very frost sensitive as a young plant.
-After two or three winters, if it is still alive, it will often grow into a beautiful shrub and continue to perform even in cold, frosty winters.
+Hardy or Frost Tender: Planting tree ferns or Cuphea in areas that commonly experience frost or temperatures below zero will not produce satisfactory results.
+Some plants are sensitive only in their early years, and if protected, it will often perform very well in adverse climates.
+Duranta sheenas gold is an example of a plant, which is very frost sensitive as a young plant.
+After two or three winters, if it is still alive, it will often grow into a beautiful shrub, and continue to perform even in cold, frosty winters.